syamsulrozmey/webflow-project-calculator/docs/design-system.md

 ## Design Philosophy

-The Webflow Project Calculator follows a **dark-first, professional SaaS aesthetic** with:
+The Webflow Project Calculator follows a **theme-adaptive, professional SaaS aesthetic** with:

-- **Deep navy backgrounds** that feel premium and reduce eye strain
+- **Semantic color tokens** that adapt to light and dark themes automatically
-- **Vibrant violet/purple accents** that command attention without overwhelming
+- **Clean, readable surfaces** that work in any lighting condition
-- **Glass-morphism touches** using subtle transparency and blur effects
+- **Vibrant accent colors** that command attention without overwhelming
 - **Generous whitespace** for readability and sophisticated feel
-- **Soft, layered surfaces** that create visual hierarchy through subtle opacity differences
+- **Layered depth** through subtle backgrounds and borders

 ### Core Principles